-If you have a website that is an official one linked to this town, or you administer a local community or an important trade site please contact me at Warsaw Travel and Tourist Guide or elsewhere on this guide as I may be interested in including it.
+If you have a website that is an official one linked to this town, or you administer a local community or an important trade site please contact me at Warsaw Travel Guide or elsewhere on this guide as I may be interested in including it.

 The new multimedia platform includes The Warsaw Voice Magazine in conventional print format, The online portal and daily news service.
 The platform is supplemented with specialized news and information services and communication tools.
 The multimedia platform is developed continuously, based on direct input from readers and users.

 The Warsaw Voice Magazine, which took over the mantle of The Warsaw Voice weekly, is a modern monthly covering the most important political, social, economic and cultural topics.
 “Reporting on trends, events and people, publishing interviews, news reports and features, analysis and opinion, The first issue was published on 23rd October 1988.

 |Name of Website||Address||Class||URL|

 |The Warsaw Voice||64 Księcia Janusza St||Media Online Publication||www.warsawvoice.pl|